 8. Good Health

-Athletics encourages strong healthy bodies.
+Athletics encourages strong, healthy bodies.
 Kids who compete know that they are only at their best of they are well fed and well rested.
-Alcohol and drugs impede performance and every kids knows that.
-In sports, strength and speed, rather than skinniness or other distorted body images are desirable.
-Team sports help kids better avoid obesity problems even better than activities like running or biking does, according to research.
+Alcohol and drugs impede performance and every athlete knows that.
+In sports, strength and speed, rather than skinniness or other distorted body image, is desirable.
+Team sports help kids better avoid obesity problems even better than activities like running or biking, according to recent research.

 9. Future Employment

-A new study, conducted by Kevin Kniffin, a behavioral science professor at Cornell University, shows that men who played team sports in high school make better employees.
+A new study, conducted by Kevin Kniffin, a behavioral science professor at Cornell University, shows that kids who played team sports in high school make better employees.
+They are looked upon more favorably by job interviewers, whether or not the interviewer was an athlete.

 10. Memories of Home

 Sports teams are the stuff of lifetime memories.
 The triumphs and defeats of a sporting season stay with us long after the season is over.
-And then one day our children are 18 and getting ready to go off the college.
-They will miss their family, dog, friends and their team.
-And that is a good thing.
+Our kids may one day forget who was in their English class or which math teacher they had in 10th grade.
+But their team…that they will never forget.